 the emphasis in popular literature is traditionally concerned with the physical

 'abilities' of our ancestors, there are other aspects of the human journey being

 revealed which are less commercial but which are arguably more important - such

 as the evolution of the mind and the quest for a higher spiritual state.

 The content of

-the ancient-wisdom pages was written and edited by
+the ancient-wisdom pages was originally written by edited by

 Whilst I have not received